cdbrauer/EarthPod/README.md

 This program will initialize all sensors and print readings to the serial terminal

-### feather-all-i2c-logging-2.ino

-This program will create a .csv file on the Adalogger's SD card that records the measurements captured by the sensors.
-Some sections are currently commented out so that the program can be tested on an Adafruit Feather 32u4 Adalogger.

 ### feather-anemometer.ino

 Test initialization and interrupts for a wind speed sensor from a [handheld anemometer](https://www.amazon.com/Anemometer-Velocity-Measurement-Thermometer-Windsurfing/dp/B01JOTJMU6/).

+### feather-sensor-logging.ino

+This program will create a .csv file on the Adalogger's SD card that records the measurements captured by the sensors.
+This program is only compatible with the Adafruit Feather M0 Adalogger, and will not fit on the Adafruit Feather 32u4 Adalogger due to memory constraints.

 ## Datalogging-Python